Updated June 2023

-College Savings Plans (529 Plans) can provide great tax benefits to people trying to save for their children’s or grandchildren’s college education.
-These plans can be set up for just about anybody though (a relative, friend or yourself)!
+College Savings Plans (529 Plans) can provide great tax benefits to people trying to save for their children’s or grandchildren’s college educations.
+These plans can be set up for just about anybody though – a relative, friend or yourself!

 - All Distributions, including earnings (which are considered capital gains), used for qualified higher education expenses are federally tax-free

-- Many states offer a deduction or credit on the contributions made to their State-run 529 Plans (A list of each state’s treatment of Contributions from Savingforcollege.com)
+- Many states offer a deduction or credit on the contributions made to their State-run 529 Plans (here’s a list of each state’s treatment of contributions from Savingforcollege.com)

 - Distributions for amounts of up to $10,000 per year per beneficiary for qualified K-12 expenses

 Ohio allows a deduction of $4,000 per beneficiary per year.

 If you are contributing to a 529 plan be aware that there may be gift tax consequences if your contributions exceed the annual gifting limit of $17,000 per beneficiary starting in 2023.
 There are ways to gift more in a specific year though – contact us to discuss.

 Corrigan Krause Can Help